 However, we have only had the flavor at one local ice creamery and that place only offers churro ice cream one week in the summer!
 BOO!

 As a foodie, culinary travel gal, and self-taught chef, I knew I could make no-churn churro ice cream with ease and so can you!

 In the basement, somewhere in a box is an ice cream maker and I don’t use it!
+Why?

 For those that love bold-tasting cinnamon churros, you know that they actually are craveable when you’ve not had them in a while.

 Really from the first taste of the wild cinnamon flavor to the sugary crunch, you’ll experience every flavor of a fried churro, only better it’s in the form of no-churn ice cream is that cool and tasty!

 I can’t begin to tell you how many trial and error attempts I had when working on getting churro-flavored ice cream just right.